avijitliberty/cloud-native/content/post/github-action/index.md

 ### Overview

-Imagine🤔 this: It's Friday afternoon, and you've just finished coding a complex piece of functionality.
+Imagine🤔 this: It's Friday🍻, and you've just finished coding a complex piece of functionality.
 However, your teammates have already signed off for the weekend, leaving your code unreviewed until next week.
 What if there was a programmer buddy who could take a look, every time you pushed code into GitHub, scans your code, highlights potential issues, suggests improvements, and even points out best practices.
 It's like having a second set of eyes👀 – but those eyes never get tired or miss a detail.

 What if you could elevate your code review process, making it ```faster```, ```smarter```, and more ```consistent``` without sacrificing ```quality```?
 Meet the game-changing duo: OpenAI-powered code reviews via GitHub Actions.

-We’ll take an **MVP** approach (```Minimum Viable Product```) of our GitHub Action with only the required parts to understand the basics, then we’ll add more functionality to it.
+We’ll take an **MVP** approach (```Minimum Viable Product```) for our ```GitHub Action``` with only the required parts to understand the basics, then we’ll add more functionality to it.

-Ready to revolutionize your workflow?
 Let’s dive🐬 in!

 ### Prerequisites